automating-presentations/slide2mp4/README.md

 # slide2mp4

 slide2mp4 is a conversion tool, PDF slides to MP4 with audio and subtitles.
-slide2mp4 uses Amazon Polly (default) or Azure Speech, Text-to-Speech (TTS) service.
+slide2mp4 uses Azure Speech (default) or Amazon Polly, Text-to-Speech (TTS) service.

 ----
 ## Examples